jamie2210/CI_MS3_RR/README.md

 #### __Amazon Web Services S3 Bucket__

-While mongodb stores the majority of the users' data in the database, images are stored in an Amazon Web services(AWS) S3(storage) bucket.
-I made this choice for performance purposes and so I could learn how to integrate the site AWS, encouraging me to learn new skills while building the website.
+While Mongodb stores the majority of the users' data in the database, images are stored in an Amazon Web services(AWS) S3(storage) bucket.
+I made this choice for performance purposes and so I could learn how to integrate the site with AWS, encouraging me to learn new skills while building the website.

 ![S3 Bucket](documentation/images/rave_review_bucket.png)